 The UNSHAME Kentucky Community Impact Committee (CIC) is a board of local community leaders dedicated to ending the addiction stigma.
-The objective of this committee is to be a resource for the campaign, representing CBOs and the needs of the general public; the committee will be asked for feedback on work being done in the campaign, as well as asked to provide insight and direction for continuous improvement.
+The objective of this committee is to be a resource for the campaign, representing community organizations and the needs of the general public; the committee provides input and feedback on the campaign, as well as insight and direction for continuous improvement.

 If you have any addiction stigma related topics that you would like discussed in an upcoming CIC meeting, please email firstname.lastname@example.org.

-Katie Fields serves in the role of a Faith-Based Community Liasion for the City of Louisville.
+Katie Fields serves in the role of a Faith-Based Community Liaison for the City of Louisville.
 She assists the Faith Community in the steps of moving someone in addiction from crisis to career.

 She also creates space to educate and equip faith leaders with community resources.
 The goal is to help eradicate the shame and stigma of those seeking help for substance use and for those living in recovery to find a safe community to thrive in.